digital-asset/docs.daml.com/docs/3.1/docs/support/overview.rst

 Runtime components
 ==================

 Runtime components are standalone components that run alongside participant nodes or applications and expose additional services like query endpoints, automations, or integrations.
-Each Runtime component has public APIs, which are covered in :doc:`component-statuses`.
+Each Runtime component has public APIs.
 Typically there is a command line interface, and one or more "Runtime APIs" as indicated in the above diagram.

 Libraries
 =========

 Libraries naturally provide public APIs in their target language, be it Daml or secondary languages like JavaScript or Java.
-For details on available libraries and their interfaces, see :doc:`component-statuses`.

 Generated code
 ==============